-A: There aren’t usually many people in the room except for actual delivery time, which is such a relatively short moment in the birth story.
-In a hospital setting (this is not an issue for home births), I am usually stationed up at the head of the bed during delivery.
-That keeps me out of the way and lets me capture the very first moments without getting too graphic (crowning/delivery pictures usually aren’t even allowed in our hospitals here).
+A: There aren’t usually many people in the room except for actual delivery time.
+That is a relatively short moment in the birth story.
+In a hospital setting, I am usually stationed up at the head of the bed during delivery.
+That keeps me out of the way and lets me capture the very first moments without getting too graphic.
+Crowning/delivery pictures sometimes aren’t even allowed in our hospitals here.

 A: Happy tears every time.
 The room is overflowing with excitement, love, relief, and new life.

 A: I’m split between that very first moment mama touches her baby and the calm afterwards when she is delicately inspecting him.
 Every mama does it.
 The shakes have worn off, the doctor and nurses have withdrawn, and she is 100% sucked into this tiny space.
-She looks under the hat to see how much hair he has, rolls the tiny, wrinkly fingers in her own…inspects every possible detail without realizing it and breathes in that new baby smell.
+She looks under the hat to see how much hair he has.
+Mama rolls the tiny, wrinkly fingers in her own.
+She inspects every possible detail without realizing it and breathes in that new baby smell.

 A: Every birth is so different and so powerful that I cannot imagine it ever becoming ordinary.
 I think that medical professionals are so focused on looking for potential problems and performing/monitoring procedures that they do not have the time to truly enjoy the beauty of it all.
-I feel incredibly lucky to be put in that position to focus on the beauty and to have that opportunity to show mamas just how amazing they are.
+I feel incredibly lucky to be put in that position to focus on the beauty.

 A: During consultations with my clients, we discuss the game plan for go time.
-I want to know how previous births progressed and what her plan is with regards to early labor (how long she plans to labor at home) and if she plans on any early interventions or induction.
-I want to know how far she is traveling to her birth place and even take into consideration how that hospital handles the different stages of labor.
+I want to know how previous births progressed and what her plan is with regards to early labor.
+She’ll let me know her plans on any early interventions or induction.
+It’s important to know how far she is traveling to her birth place.
+I’ll also take into consideration how that birth place handles the different stages of labor.

-I know of birth photographers who have missed births because they were relying on cervical checks.
 I’m not sure what they do for the mamas who don’t want cervical checks!
-I rely heavily on emotional signposts, which means that if the daddy is the one who calls me, I ask to speak to Mom.
+I rely heavily on emotional signposts, which means I always I ask to speak to Mom before heading her way.
 I want to hear her voice and how she works through a contraction.
-I’m listening for her level of confidence and excitement as well as how serious she is and how coherent she is during a contraction if she is even able to speak.
+I’m listening for her level of confidence and excitement.
+It’s important to recognize how serious she is; how coherent she is during a contraction if she is even able to speak.

-When possible, I like to show up to a birth early enough to capture some of her story prior to active labor.
-I ask clients to contact me at the earliest signs of labor so that I can be as prepared as possible and ready to jump when the time comes.
+I like to show up to a birth early enough to capture some of her story prior to active labor.
+I ask clients to contact me at the earliest signs of labor so that I can be as prepared.
+There is lots to do on my end and I want to be ready to jump when the time comes.

 A: I believe there are some unique benefits in having one’s birth story illustrated.
-The pictures can help her process her birth in addition to showing her so many details that she would never have otherwise known about on her baby’s birthday.
-While I do my best to tell HER story with the images, I am drawn to the beauty, the strength, the overpowering emotions, and the connections.
-I have the ability to redirect her attention to so many positives that could easily fall through the cracks, especially during a difficult birth.
+The pictures can help her process her birth.
+They show her so many details that she would never have otherwise known about on her baby’s birthday.
+I do my best to tell HER story with the images.
+But, I am drawn to the beauty, the strength, the overpowering emotions, and connections.
+I have the ability to redirect her attention to so many positives that could easily fall through the cracks.
+This is especially important during a difficult birth.

-The feelings of loss and failure that some women feel after a traumatic birth (or one that simply strayed from her hopes and expectations) are very real and important to work through, so I don’t want to diminish that in any way, but to help her view that birth experience in a more positive light while processing it all could potentially improve her recovery, bonding, and hopefully even minimize the effects of postpartum depression.
+Feelings of loss and failure that women feel after a traumatic birth are very real and important to work through.
+I don’t want to diminish that in any way.
+The pictures help her view that birth experience in a more positive light.
+That can potentially improve her recovery, bonding, and hopefully even minimize the effects of postpartum depression.

-I want my pictures to help reframe birth not just for the mother (she comes away feeling like a sweaty, out of control disaster, when she was really a birthing goddess and I have visual proof!), but in our society’s eyes.
-Most people think of birth as scary, messy, and painful, while some realize that it can be the most empowering and beautiful moments of our life.
+I want my pictures to help reframe birth for the mother.
+She comes away feeling like a sweaty, out of control disaster, when she was really a birthing goddess and I have visual proof!
+I also want to reframe birth in our society’s eyes.
+Most people think of birth as scary, messy, and painful.
+Others realize that it can be the most empowering and beautiful moments of our life.
 I want moms to go into birth expecting and visualizing the latter.

 Our birth experience goes a long way toward defining us.
 It becomes a part of our identity.

-We need to continue fighting for healthier birth experiences and better options that she can feel in control of as long as she and baby are doing well.
-Most births are not medical emergencies and something to be feared.
+We need to continue fighting for healthier birth experiences and better options.
+I believe Mama should be in control of as long as she and baby are doing well.

 As someone who was told many times after my traumatic birth experience, “All that matters is that you have a healthy baby,” I’m a big supporter of the #BirthMatters campaign by ImprovingBirth.Org.

-As a birth photographer, I love that I can support moms through this journey, helping her have the birth experience she desires, and then I can turn around and show her that strength in beautiful and artistic images.
+As a birth photographer, I love that I can support moms through this journey.
+I love helping her have the birth experience she desires.
+And then I can turn around and show her that strength in beautiful and artistic images.

 A: I got my first DSLR camera right after Kaia was born.
-People have always told me that I am a natural with a camera, but this was the first time I had a quality piece of equipment to work with.
-Unfortunately, I didn’t figure out how to really use it until she was closer to a year old, but that was also right about the time I first saw pictures of birth photography.
-I was laying in bed snuggling with Kaia and browsing Facebook and a link to this site showed up: www.dfwbirthphotographer.com
+People have always told me that I am a natural with a camera.
+But, this was the first time I had a quality piece of equipment to work with.
+Unfortunately, I didn’t figure out how to really use it until she was closer to a year old.
+That was also right about the time I first saw pictures of birth photography.
+I was laying in bed snuggling with Kaia and browsing Facebook.
+This link with some phenomenal pictures showed up: www.dfwbirthphotographer.com

-My breath was taken away.
-I was in love.
-After 8 years of being overwhelmed with Mommyhood, I needed something more…something where I could do what I love, be appreciated for it, and reclaim my artistic identity.
+After 8 years of being overwhelmed with Mommyhood, I needed something more.
+I needed something where I could do what I love, be appreciated for it, and reclaim my artistic identity.
 This is what I wanted to do!
 I wanted to combine my growing excitement for photography with my well-established passion for birth.